s-Nick/sycl-blas/onemath/sycl/blas/README.md

 been used in various projects to create efficient domain-specific embedded languages that enable users to easily fuse GPU kernels.

-portBLAS can be used
-- either as a header-only framework by including `onemath_sycl_blas.hpp` in an application and passing the `src` folder in the list of include directories
+It can be used as a header-only framework by including `onemath_sycl_blas.hpp` in an application and passing the `src` folder in the list of include directories
-- or as a library by including `onemath_sycl_blas.h` in an application.

 All the relevant files can be found in the `include` directory.

-There are four components in portBLAS, the *View*, the *Operations*, the *SB_Handle* and the *Interface* itself.
+There are four components in generic SYCL BLAS, the *View*, the *Operations*, the *SB_Handle* and the *Interface* itself.

 ### Views

-The input data to all the operations in portBLAS is passed to the library using *Views*.
+The input data to all the operations is passed to the library using *Views*.
 A *View* represents data on top of a container, passed by reference.
 Views *do not store data*, they only map a visualization of the data on top